Storm Dragoncraft Deck Recipe Guide and How to Play. See needed card list, cost, how to use, strategy and tips.

 Storm Dragoncraft Deck - How to Play

-Know When to use SEPs (Super-Evolution Points)
+Know When to Use Your SEP (Super-Evolution Point)

 Mulligan Guide for the Storm Dragoncraft